deliriousMathematician/dancingGalaxies/README.md

 ##### Authors: Karl Caruana & Michael Hall
 ##### Last Updated: 02/10/2024

 This project is based on the pynbody python package and animations are rendered by stitching snapshots together using ``matplotlib.animation.FuncAnimation``.
+Please note that various elements, both of the repository and the files within are still being actively improved.
+For any suggestions, queries or comments you may have please refer to Viewers.md.

 ### **User Guide:**